“Some parks whisper. This one sings in birdsong and waterfalls.”

 - Canal Exploration Center: Offers exhibits about the Ohio & Erie Canal.

-Our Cuyahoga Valley Self-Guided Driving Tour highlights great wildlife viewing areas, including the popular Beaver Marsh.
+Our Cuyahoga Valley Tour highlights great wildlife viewing areas, including the popular Beaver Marsh.
 As you drive, GPS-triggered audio shares insights about the park’s diverse wildlife — from deer and foxes to songbirds and amphibians.
 You’ll know exactly where to stop and what to look for, all while exploring at your own pace.
 Just remember to keep a safe distance and never feed the animals.

 The park strives to make facilities and trails accessible where possible.